base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 ## Prerequisites

 This tutorial assumes you have a Coinbase Cloud Developer Platform account.
-If not, sign up on the [CDP site](https://portal.cdp.coinbase.com/).
+If not, sign up on the [CDP site].

 ### Coinbase CDP account